josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 Teller Mark 42.

 These bombs are the largest that humanity has ever built.
-Ssetting them off could easily destroy a whole planet.
+Setting one off could easily destroy a whole planet.

-Grace Patton was unable to destroy her target with the payload.
+Commander Grace Patton was unable to destroy her target with the payload.
 It's clear her mission has failed.

 We're giving you our last one.

-You will be supplied with modified ships that have been equipped with anti-radiation chambers.
+You will be supplied with a modified command ship equipped with anti-radiation chambers.

 You and your crew are to take cover in these chambers when you launch the missile.